PejperO/LED-tape/README.md

 ## LED-tape

-An Arduino aplication that controls my desk lightning.
+An Arduino application that controls my desk lightning.
 Can be used in similar projects to improve the design of your work space.

 ## What I Learned